roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 Enova's marketing attribution is heavily concentrated in the 'Direct' channel, which accounted for 86% of revenue and 83% of order volume in 2019 and remained dominant in 2022 at 76% of revenue ($3.7M) and 73% of orders (13.8K).
 Combined with the complete absence of Organic Search and Paid Search categories, this concentration raises significant attribution-quality concerns and suggests that Direct may be absorbing traffic from sources that are not being separately classified.
 This limits reliable channel-level performance analysis and prevents robust CAC or budget-allocation decisions.

 #### 2. The 2022 'Unknown' Attribution Surge
 The 'Unknown' channel remained below 0.7% of both annual revenue and order volume share throughout 2019-2021, before rising to ~5% of both revenue ($226K) and order volume (869 orders) in 2022.
 A monthly drill-down shows that the increase was concentrated between May and October, when 'Unknown' consistently exceeded 5% of monthly revenue and peaked in August at 12% of revenue and 11% of orders.
-The abrupt timing and concentration indicate a material attribution anomaly rather than a gradual shift in channel mix.

 <img width="837" height="681" alt="image" src="https://github.com/user-attachments/assets/2173b09b-ca52-4f88-982b-d64b01b0c36b" />

 #### 3. Email Growth with Persistently Low AOV
-Email is Enova’s fastest-growing CRM channel, expanding consistently year-over-year and doubling its share in both order volume (from 11% to 20%) and revenue (from 8% to 16%) between 2019 and 2022.
-However, despite this massive expansion, the channel is poorly monetized.
-Email maintains a chronically stagnant, bottom-tier Average Order Value (AOV) across all four years, recording just $207 in 2022.
+Email expanded consistently year-over-year, doubling its share of order volume from 11% to 20% and revenue from 8% to 16% between 2019 and 2022.However, it recorded the lowest AOV among tracked channels in every year, reaching just $207 in 2022.
+This indicates that Email's growing contribution to order volume has remained concentrated in comparatively lower-value baskets.

 #### 4. Affiliate: High AOV, Declining Scale
 The Affiliate channel consistently yields Enova’s highest yearly Average Order Value (AOV), reaching $359 in 2022 (a 24% growth from the $289 pre-COVID baseline).
 However, despite attracting premium buyers, order volume plummeted by 41% to just 379 orders in 2022, dragging its revenue share down from ~5% to a mere 3%.
 This sharp divergence exposes a severely under-leveraged premium channel and a critical missed growth opportunity.